chopfitzroy/admin.runtime.fm/README.md

 In this repository open `roles/pocketbase/files/pocketbase.service` and update `{{ droplet_ip }}` to be the IP address of your Digital Ocean droplet.

+For more information on why we use the IP address as opposed to the domain name see [this thread](https://github.com/pocketbase/pocketbase/discussions/480).

 #### Edit your hosts 📝

 Edit your `/etc/ansible/hosts` on your local machine to include: